MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/remote-support-arc-extension.md

 **Suggested resolutions**:

 - You must wait for a few minutes.
-Repeat steps two and three for each JEA endpoint to reconnect to your server and enable remote support.
+Repeat step #2 and #3 for each JEA endpoint to reconnect to your server and enable remote support.
-  - After the third run of the enable remote support command you shouldn’t see any other error.
+  - After the third run of the enable remote support command, you shouldn’t see any other error.
 Refer to the output at step #3 for a successful example of the remote support installation.
 - [RDP](https://support.microsoft.com/windows/how-to-use-remote-desktop-5fe128d5-8fb1-7a23-3b8a-41e636865e8c) into each node and enable remote support.

 Next step